kamilfranek/kamilfranek.github.io/_posts/2018-01-14-3-essential-tips-how-to-evaluate-your-sales-team-performance.md

 </figure>
 What does the chart above tell us about our fictional sales team?
 It shows us as in the previous visualization that Woody is your best performer after adjusting for portfolio potential, but he still should get more sales management attention than Rocky or Mike.
 Yes, Woody is selling more than they are right now and earning more money for his company but his sales are decreasing over time.
 This should alert his sales manager to find out what is happening.
 Better sooner than later.
 This visualization also shows that all our junior salespeople (Jessie + Wheezy + Etch ) have a good growth trajectory.
 On the opposite scale of deteriorating salespeople is Hamm in the red quadrant.
 He is the worst performer, and his sales manager need to have some serious discussion with him.

 **What's your preferred way how to rank your salespeople?
 How would you visualize their performance?
-Let me know, I would love to hear your view.**
+Let me know.
+I would love to hear your view.**

 <sub>**References:**</sub> <sub>Charts in this article were created using R and ggplot2.</sub>